pydanny/daniel-blog-fasthtml/posts/2024/2024-09-moving-my-blog-to-fasthtml.md

 ### Performance

 FastHTML is a compact ASGI framework leveraging Starlette that runs fast.
-It eschews templates and JSON for lean Python functions, making render times fast.
+It eschews templates and JSON for lean Python functions, reducing render time.
 I also use an in-memory cache for the content.
 The result is my FastHTML blog on a minimal Railway instance runs about as fast as my old Next.js blog on Vercel.

 ### Content